 - Maintain parity between your mobile and desktop sites, covering all valuable content like Menu Links, Main body content, Footer and Sidebar links, and Schema markup.
 If you have a good responsive design (Google recommends this), you should be OK.

-- Responsiveness: Your website must be responsive to provide an optimal viewing experience across different devices and browsers.
+- Responsive design: Your website must be responsive to provide an optimal viewing experience across different devices and browsers.
 If your site uses separate URLs for desktop and mobile versions, it’s essential to use rel=”alternate” tags to define the mobile version of a page.
 For instance: <link rel=”alternative” media=”only screen and (max-width: 640px)” href= “https://m.example.com/page.html”/> on your desktop version.
 Simultaneously, your mobile page should have a canonical tag pointing back to the desktop version.

-It’s important to carry out regular checks for responsive design, appropriate image use and resizing, AMP utilisation, video implementation on mobile, popup/interstitial management, mobile navigation, and ease of mobile checkout.
+It’s important to carry out regular checks for responsive design, appropriate image use and resizing, AMP utilisation, video implementation on mobile, pop-up/interstitial management, mobile navigation, and ease of mobile checkout.
 Also, ensure links and buttons are easily clickable and the Favicon is displayed in mobile SERPs.
 These checks will assure a seamless and user-friendly mobile browsing experience.

 Check issues with Canonical Tags

+Canonical tags are hints.
+Incorrect usage can remove pages from the index.
 Canonical tags are valuable in SEO, utilised to indicate to search engines the preferred version of a page URL for indexing.
 The lack of a self-referential canonical tag can render a page non-indexable.
 Canonical tags can be placed within HTTP headers or the HTML head, but remember, they’re treated as hints by Google, not directives.
 Their primary role is to mitigate issues related to duplicate pages by signifying which version should be indexed in search results.

 Best practices for canonical tags include: